Photo Credit: From The Hip Photo

 Photo Credit: Carrie King Photographer

-8. Dessert ($4.00-7.00 per person) This can be as expensive and elaborate or as simple and sweet as you want.
+8. Cake ($500-$5,000) This can be as expensive and elaborate or as simple and sweet as you want.
 Whatever you choose to do though, be sure to clear it with your caterer!

 Photo Credit: Elevate Photography

-12. Invitations ($650-700) Keep in mind that the more unique the shape, heavier the paper, and more inserts you have, can increase the postage cost of your invites.
+12. Invitations ($650-5,000) This can be online ordering to custom made.
+Keep in mind that the more unique the shape, heavier the paper, and more inserts you have, can increase the postage cost of your invites.
 A custom stationary shop could answer a lot of your questions about any of these things!

 14. Hotel ($170 per couple per night) This price is an average that includes transportation for your guests from the hotel.
 Having transportation arranged for your guests can be a huge relief, keeps them safe, and allows them to all have a great time!
 Also, typically this isn’t an expense that you will have to worry about paying for unless you absolutely want to!